 - Read labels to scrutinize sugar content.
 Daily values are not listed!
 Men should have no more than 9 tsp (27 grams) a day.
 For women, it is 6 tsp (24 grams) and for children, no more than 4 tsp (16 grams).
 Most breakfast cereals (supposedly a healthy food?) contain 10 to 14 grams of sugar in one serving!

-What to do: This one is easy -- get more sleep!
+This one is easy - get more sleep!
 Aim for the recommended 7 to 8 hours a night.
 If you are chronically overtired, occasionally choosing an extra hour of sleep instead of hitting the gym might be actually a good thing!